Homepage

 Administrative activities will operate only from Monday to Thursday

-“Lacking dignity and c*nes”: pro-government journalist Oliver Zamora defends Arleen Rodríguez amid the controversy
+"They lack dignity and guts": officialist journalist Oliver Zamora defends Arleen Rodríguez amid the controversy

 Mónica Baró dismantles Arleen Rodríguez's discourse on journalism in Cuba: "She knows she is lying."

-“José Martí never experienced electric light”: Arleen Rodríguez justifies the blackouts, and Rafael Correa stops her in her tracks
+"José Martí did not know electric light": Arleen Rodríguez justifies the blackouts and Rafael Correa abruptly halts her

-“We risk our lives at sea and they pay us a pittance”: the other side of fishing in Cuba
+"We risk our lives at sea and are paid a pittance": the other side of fishing in Cuba

-Díaz-Canel celebrates the 26th anniversary of the Roundtable and sparks criticism: "Battle of ideas with a full belly"
+Díaz-Canel celebrates the 26th anniversary of the Round Table and sparks criticism: "Battle of ideas with a full belly."

-"It is not possible to determine when the epidemic wave will end": warns researcher from IPK about chikungunya in Cuba
+"It cannot be determined when the epidemic wave will end": warns IPK researcher about chikungunya in Cuba

 "This will pass, it will be a story to tell": IPK expert downplays the chikungunya epidemic in Cuba